ONSdigital/eq-survey-runner-benchmark/README.md

   - defaults to 1
 - userWaitTimeMaxSeconds - The maximum delay between each user's GET requests
   - defaults to 2
+- output.bucket - Name of the GCS bucket in which the output should be stored.
+- output.directory - Name of the directory within the GCS bucket in which the output should be stored.

 e.g
 ```